 Dr Paul De Sousa

-Following undergraduate and graduate degrees at the University of Toronto (BSc 1982-86; MSc 1986-88) and University of Western Ontario (PhD; 1989-93) in zoology and the developmental biology of amphibian and mouse egg maturation and early embryogenesis, and postdoctoral research at the University of Toronto, Pennsylvania and Western Ontario in mammalian embryogenesis, I joined the Roslin Institute in 1998 as a Group Leader in embryo biotechnology focused on animal cloning by somatic cell nuclear transfer, parthenogenesis and human embryonic stem cell isolation.
+Following undergraduate and graduate degrees and postdoctoral research in human and animal developmental biology I joined the Roslin Institute in 1998 as a Group Leader in embryo biotechnology focused on animal cloning by somatic cell nuclear transfer, parthenogenesis and human embryonic stem cell isolation.

-I joined CCBS in 2015 to apply this knowledge in the development of stem cell-based treatments for neurodegenerative diseases.
+I joined CCBS in 2015 to focus on the development of stem cell-based treatments for peripheral and neurodegenerative diseases, during which time I have co-ordinated multi-disciplinary and private/public collaborations applying artificial intelligence solutions in discovery.

 Responsibilities & affiliations

-Roslin Cells Ltd is the managing entity of the European Bank for Induced Stem Cells, a large European public-private partnership project supported jointly by the Innovative Medicines Initiative (IMI) and members of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+Roslin Cells Ltd derived human embryo stem cell lines for research and in compliance with European Union Tissues and Cells Directives making them suitable to serve as source material for advanced cell therapy product development.
+These have been deposited in the UK Stem Cell Bank, which have generated up to date quality assured and characterised banks for research and clinical applications (www.nibsc.org/ukstemcellbank).
+Roslin Cells was also the lead and managing entity of the European Bank for Induced Stem Cells, a large European public-private partnership project supported jointly by the Innovative Medicines Initiative (IMI) and members of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
 Its mission is to provide a standardised source of disease representative human induced pluripotent stem cells.
-I lead the workpackage for the establishment of the foundational collection of hiPSC lines.
+I led the workpackage for the establishment of the foundational collection of hiPSC lines.
+In 2016 Roslin Cells spun out two for-profit-entities, Roslin Cell Therapy (www.roslinct.com) and Censo Bio (www.censobio.com)

-Roslin Cells Ltd is a partner in an EUFP7 funded programme, RepairHD to develop a human pluripotent stem cell based therapy for Huntingtons disease founded on the use of its clinical grade human embryonic stem cells.
-I lead the workpackage for translation of research protocols into Good Manufacturing Practice.
+Roslin Cells Ltd was a partner in an several EUFP7 funded programmes, including RepairHD to develop a human pluripotent stem cell based therapy for Huntingtons disease founded on the use of its clinical grade human embryonic stem cells.
+I led the workpackage for translation of research protocols into Good Manufacturing Practice.

 Human pluripotent stem cells as isolated from embryos or induced by genetic manipulation of adult cells have remarkable capacity for growth and to be turned into all of the cells that make our bodies unmatched by any other cells.
 These are important to enable their use to understand development and disease, or be used to screen for new drugs or as a source of cells to replace disease and damaged tissues.

-Our research is about developing and using the tools to grow, purify and characterise human pluripotent stem cells so they are safe, effective and in the quantities needed for their intended application.
-This is especially important if cells derived from them are to be transplanted into the brain to repair loss or degenerating brain cells, or if they are to be used to discover new drugs to treat the symptoms of disease.
+While a Principal Investigator at the University my research was about developing and using the tools to grow, purify and characterise human pluripotent stem cells so they are safe, effective and in the quantities needed for their intended application.

 Sources of funding